 - Personalization – showing more relevant content to different segments of users.

 - Data storage – a secure way to store data that can be retrieved and shared across your system to support personalization.

-- Search – DXPs support high-quality search on the frontend as well as internally, while offering ‘federated’ search results, i.e., those consolidated from various data repositories.
+- Search – DXPs support high-quality search on the front end as well as internally while offering ‘federated’ search results, i.e., those consolidated from various data repositories.

 CMS vs DXP: what’s the difference?

-DXPs are often seen as an evolution from the CMS – offering the same core publishing capabilities but then enhancing an organization’s ability to interact with their users.
+DXPs are often seen as an evolution from the CMS – offering the same core publishing capabilities but then enhancing an organization’s ability to interact with its users.
 Over time, DXPs have significantly differed from CMSs following the adoption of three major guiding principles.